DOGE28/Zerto-VPG-Checker/README.md

 ## Systemd Commands

 The install script will get everything ready for the monitor to run continuously, even after restart.
-But the service still needs to be started initially right after you've finished getting environment variables and setting which sites you want to monitor.
+Below are some relevant commands you may want to know.

-The below command will start the zerto-alerts service:
+Starts the `zerto-alerts` service:

 ```
 sudo systemctl start zerto-alerts
 ```

-This command will check the status of the service and include important information from the most recent run of the monitor:
+Restarts the service

 ```
-sudo sustemctl status zerto-alerts
+sudo systemctl restart zerto-alerts
 ```

-Finally, to verify that the script is currently running, use the command:
+This command will check the status of the service and include important information from the most recent run of the monitor.
+If there are issues with your deployment, this will inform you of what isn't working.

 ```
-sudo systemdctl status zerto-alerts.service
+sudo systemctl status zerto-alerts
 ```
-It should show the service as active and you will see the print statements of the script in the output.